Rerank Before You Reason: Analyzing Reranking Tradeoffs through Effective Token Cost in Deep Search Agents: Token Count Analysis

 \Cref{tab:retrieval_token_stats} shows the raw token counts for reranking experiments.
 Input token counts are identical for $d \leq 20$ due to identical reranking prompts, while slight variations arise at $d=50$ due to the sliding-window procedure.
 In all cases, candidate document content dominates the prompt, resulting in most input tokens being non-cached, and the majority of output tokens corresponding to reasoning rather than structured output.

-\Cref{tab:deep_search_tokens} reports the raw token counts for the end-to-end deep search experiments.
-When $d=0$, no reranking tokens are consumed.
-Although input tokens dominate overall token usage in both search and reranking, a large fraction of search input tokens are cached due to the preservation of multi-turn interaction history, whereas reranking input tokens are largely non-cached.
+\Cref{tab:deep_search_tokens} reports raw token counts for end-to-end deep search.
+When $d=0$, no reranking tokens are used.
+Input tokens dominate overall usage for both search and reranking; however, most search input tokens are cached due to multi-turn history, while reranking inputs are largely non-cached.
+An exception is oss-120b under high reasoning, where cached search inputs drop significantly as the 128k context limit is reached and automatic truncation is applied.

+Finally, \Cref{tab:deep_search_tokens_pointwise} reports raw token counts for the heterogeneous setup with qwen3-reranker-0.6b as a cross-encoder reranker.
+Comparing corresponding rows in \Cref{tab:deep_search_tokens,tab:deep_search_tokens_pointwise} shows that for $d<50$, pointwise reranking uses more input tokens: although its prompt is shorter, inference is repeated per document, whereas listwise reranking applies a longer prompt once per query.
+At $d=50$, however, listwise reranking incurs additional input overhead due to overlapping sliding windows, where each document appears $\sim$1.6$\times$ on average (window size 20, stride 10).